TabStruct: Measuring Structural Fidelity of Tabular Data: Experiments

 \end{itemize}

+\textbf{SCM datasets.} To reduce the gap between causal structures in SCM and real-world data, we select six expert-validated SCM datasets with 7-64 features.
+All SCM datasets are publicly available from \texttt{bnlearn}~\citep{scutari2011bnlearn}.
+Full dataset descriptions are provided in~\Cref{appendix:reproducibility}.

+\textbf{Real-world datasets.} We observe that many existing generators achieve near-perfect performance on commonly used benchmark datasets~\citep{shi2024tabdiff, zhangmixed}, suggesting that these datasets offer limited discriminative power.
+To address this, we select 14 classification datasets from the hard TabZilla suite~\citep{mcelfresh2024neural}, containing 846-98,050 samples and 6-145 features.
+We further select nine challenging regression datasets, containing 345-22,784 samples and 6-82 features.
+Full dataset descriptions are available in~\Cref{appendix:reproducibility}.

+\textbf{Benchmark generators.} TabStruct includes 13 existing tabular data generation methods of nine different categories.
+In addition, we include $\mathcal{D}_{\text{ref}}$, where the reference data is used directly for evaluation.
+Full implementation details are in~\Cref{appendix:benchmark_generator}.

-\textbf{Experimental setup.} For each dataset of $N$ samples, we first split it into train and test sets (80\% train and 20\% test).
-We further split the train set into a training split ($\mathcal{D}_{\text{ref}}$) and a validation split (90\% training and 10\% validation).
-We repeat the splitting 10 times, summing up to 10 runs per dataset.
+\looseness-1 \textbf{Experimental setup.} For each dataset of $N$ samples, we perform nested cross-validation with repeated shuffle, and the details are available in~\Cref{appendix:data_processing}.
+Specifically, we first split the dataset into train and test sets (80\% train and 20\% test), and further split the train set into a training split ($\mathcal{D}_{\text{ref}}$) and a validation split (90\% training and 10\% validation).
+For classification datasets, we perform stratified splitting to preserve the class distribution.
+We shuffle the dataset to repeat the splitting 10 times, summing up to 10 runs per dataset.
 All benchmark generators are trained on $\mathcal{D}_{\text{ref}}$, and each generator produces a synthetic dataset with $N_{\text{ref}}$ samples.
-We tune the parameterised generators using Optuna~\cite{akiba2019optuna} to minimise their average validation loss across 10 repeated runs.
+We tune the parameterised generators using Optuna~\citep{akiba2019optuna} to minimise their average validation loss across 10 repeated runs.
 Each generator is given at most two hours to complete a single repeat.
 The reported results are averaged by default over 10 repeats.
-We aggregate results across all SCM or real-world datasets because the findings are consistent across classification and regression tasks.
+We aggregate results across all SCM or real-world datasets because the findings are consistent across classification and regression tasks (\Cref{appendix:extended_discussion_validity}).
 Specifically, we use the average distance to the minimum (ADTM) metric via affine renormalisation between the top-performing and worse-performing models~\citep{grinsztajn2022tree, mcelfresh2024neural, hollmann2025accurate, margeloiutabebm, jiangprotogate}.
 We further provide the detailed configurations (\Cref{appendix:reproducibility}) and raw results (\Cref{appendix:extended_results}).